 Part of this has to do with Melatonin, a hormone that regulates our sleep-wake cycles.
 While we’re sleeping, our bodies produce Melatonin and adjust processes like metabolism.

-Magnesium regulates our production of Melatonin, and a study from 2019 suggests that this relationship between the mineral Magnesium and the hormone Melatonin is vital to our cellular sleep-wake cycles.
+Magnesium regulates our production of Melatonin, and a study from 2019 suggests that this relationship between Magnesium and Melatonin is vital to our cellular sleep-wake cycles.
+This is why we often get better sleep when taking a dietary Magnesium supplement.

 Stress

 Stress can do a lot of damage to your sleep cycle, but Magnesium can help you calm down your body and support stress reduction.
 In helping activate the parasympathetic nervous system, this mineral plays a role in a number of neurotransmitter processes.
-Magnesium can inhibit a number of excitatory chemicals in the body to help reduce the effects of stress.
+Magnesium can inhibit a number of excitatory chemicals in the body to help reduce the effects of stress and promote a sense of natural calm.

 Recent research out of Germany studied the link between Magnesium and stress when it came to sleep.
 A recent study found that increasing participants’ daily Magnesium intake helped individuals regulate both the sympathetic and parasympathetic nervous systems.